nansuchao/StockVisualEnhancements/README.md

 # Stock Visual Enhancements -SVE-
-Repo for the simulatenous development of RVE for Stock KSP.
-Built upon the latest Dev version of EVE-Overhaul
+Repository for my development of porting aspects of pingopete's RVE to work with stock KSP.
+Other items are works of my own but is mainly RVE items!

 Credit to pingopete for his original development of RVE which I am building off of.